ejb6/stacktrends.ph/README.md

 ## Todos
 - [ ] Automate file generation using Github actions
-- [ ] Create a web document that displays the output data
+- [ ] Create a web document that displays the output data (using Graphs/Tables/etc)

 ## How to Use
 1. Check and edit `scraper.py`.
 The input format for the function is included in the file.